Brain disorders, organic

 The operation of the feedback loop in relation to states of thyroid deficiency is discussed here.

-Collections of intriguing verses on other medical/dental topics that can now be found on various posts include:
+Here's a LIST OF LINKS to collections of intriguing poems (over 160 of these!) on medical/dental topics that can now be found on various posts.